sammieeblaque/collect-wire-test/README.md

     yarn build / npm build

+### Test file

+    matrix.csv

-## N.B The controllers could've also been in one file considering it's just one endpoint each but ultimately decided to separate them
+#### N.B The controllers could've also been in one file considering it's just one endpoint each but ultimately decided to separate them

-### N.B Assuming the logic was becoming longer than it already was, some of the logic could be broken down into services
+#### N.B Assuming the logic was becoming longer than it already was, some of the logic could be broken down into services